Preds get 3 in 1st, beat Lightning 7-2 to end season series

 NASHVILLE, Tenn.
 (AP) — Roman Josi had a goal and an assist in Nashville’s three-goal first period as the Predators beat the Tampa Bay Lightning 7-2 Tuesday night for their fifth win in six games.

 Josi also had an assist in the third.
 Viktor Arvidsson scored two goals and an assist, Rocco Grimaldi added a goal and an assist, and Tanner Jeannot and Mikael Granlund also scored.
-Ryan Johansen had two assists as Nashville salvaged a 2-6 mark in the season series.
+Ryan Johansen and Rem Pitclick each had two assists with Pitlick’s the first points of his career.

+“It’s a big win for us against a really good team,” Josi said.

 Juuse Saros made 21 saves and improved to 9-2-0 in his last 11 starts.
+Nashville salvaged a 2-6 mark in the season series and kept control of fourth in the Central Division.
+The Predators are 13-3 over their past 16 games, though coach John Hynes doesn’t want them getting too concerned about winning or losing right now.

 Brayden Point had a power-play goal and Yanni Gourde also scored for Tampa Bay.

 The Lightning won the first three games in Nashville this season by a combined 13-2 score.
-Tampa Bay came in tied for first in the NHL with Toronto and Colorado with 28 wins and atop the Central Division tied with Florida in points holding the tiebreaker.
+Tampa Bay came in tied for first in the NHL with Toronto and Colorado with 28 wins, but the loss slipped the Lightning to second with Florida having a game in hand in the Central.

+“We didn’t even win battles tonight,” Tampa Bay defenseman Ryan McDonagh said.
+“We left our goalie out to dry.”

-But goalie Andrei Vasilevskiy, who’s 5-0 against Nashville this season, watched from the bench.
+Goalie Andrei Vasilevskiy, who’s 5-0 against Nashville this season, watched from the bench.
 Curtis McElhinney gave up three goals on the first five shots he faced.
 The goalie even drew a penalty when he tossed his stick to trip Yakov Trenin midway through the period.

+Lightning coach Jon Cooper said the issue was how the team played in front of McElhinney.

+“You could bring back Dominik Hasek or Marty Brodeur or Patrick Roy,” Cooper said.
+“Nobody’s stopping the chances we gave up tonight.
+And so that was the tough part for me is we left our guy out to dry, and I think that’s what the guys are a little down about.”

 It might’ve been four if Mattias Ekholm hadn’t hit the post at 3:50.
-Then Sissons put a wrister from the left circle past McElhinney stickside at 6:38 with Rem Pitlick getting his first NHL point off the assist.
+Then Sissons put a wrister from the left circle past McElhinney stickside at 6:38.
 Josi followed at 8:31 with a wrister from the right circle for a 2-0 lead.

 Saros made a pad save on Mathieu Joseph’s short-handed try after a Tampa Bay takeaway.